Skip to main content

 Routing Considerations

-During the routing process, our team will identify opportunities where routes and route alternatives could be located while evaluating sensitivities or areas that would make routing difficult.
+During the routing process, our team will identify opportunities where routes and route alternatives could be located while evaluating sensitivities or areas that would create more impacts.

 • Field lines